thandipearl/Engineering-Quality-Analysis-with-R/README.md

 ---

-# Step 4 — Determine the Number of Principal Components
+# Determine the Number of Principal Components

 PCA creates multiple **principal components**, each explaining a percentage of the variation in the dataset.